5 Places to Visit in Umbria, Italy

 Assisi

 Assisi might be a smaller town, but its size doesn’t detract from its cultural riches.
 To really get a feel for the town, your first stop should be the Basilica of Saint Francis of Assisi, the favorite son of the city.
 Not only does it feature the tomb of Saint Francis, but it’s also the oldest Gothic church in Italy.
-The architecture and paintings are classic examples of the Gothic era, which has helped it become one of the most well-known places to visit in Umbria.
+The architecture and paintings are classic examples of the Gothic era, which has helped it become one of the most well-known places to visit in Umbria, Italy.

 See also